Wisconsin Court Records

 Wood County Circuit Court

-400 Market Street, PO Box 8095
+400 Market Street, P.O.
+Box 8095

 Wisconsin Rapids, WI 54495–8095